Suggest a Songfact / Artistfact

 Future Alice in Chains bassist Mike Inez is credited as a writer for this song.
 Although longtime Ozzy Osbourne bassist Bob Daisley played on the song, the intro bass riff was composed by Inez, who also performed in the album's videos and promotional tours

-The album was digitally remastered and re-released in 2002.
+The No More Tears album was digitally remastered and re-released in 2002.

 "No More Tears" once saved the life of a Sabbath-loving autistic eight-year-old boy.
 Joshua Robb ran into the San Bernardino Mountains of California to escape allegedly abusive parents, and he was found walking toward rescuers 24 hours later, after police blasted this song from speakers.